Jorge Soler Player Props: Marlins vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks eighth in the league with a collective 9.4 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings compiled by the Cubs pitching staff ranks seventh in MLB.

-- The Cubs have a 3.35 team ERA that ranks fourth among all league pitching staffs.
+- The Cubs' 3.50 team ERA ranks eighth across all league pitching staffs.

-- The Cubs surrender the sixth-fewest home runs in baseball (23 total, 0.9 per game).
+- Cubs pitchers combine to surrender the fifth-fewest home runs in baseball (23 total, 0.9 per game).

-- Kilian starts for the first time this season for the Cubs.
+- Steele (4-0) gets the starting nod for the Cubs in his sixth start of the season.
+He's put together a 1.19 ERA in 30 1/3 innings pitched, with 29 strikeouts.

-- The 25-year-old righty makes his season debut and pitches for the first time in more than a year.
+- The left-hander's last appearance came on Tuesday against the San Diego Padres, when he tossed 5 1/3 scoreless innings while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.